 - your age and date of birth

-- information related to your occupation such as details of your specialty, professional practice and career history
+- information related to your occupation such as details of your specialty, professional practice, career history and/or research history

 - details relating to any claims or complaints against you, including from claimants, complainants or co-defendants, witnesses, experts, lawyers or advisors